 Customer-first culture is common in customer-facing businesses, for example, retail, food and beverage, and customer service.
 It emphasizes customer experience (CX), meaning that employees are usually friendly, flexible, personable, and responsive.
 Additionally, these cultures are feedback-heavy, as both customers and employees are constantly looking to improve the company’s functions.
 Data and analytics are constantly tracked and analyzed in these cultures, creating constant forward motion.

 A hierarchy culture is one that’s common in large companies or older companies, as it corresponds to a very traditional corporate model.
 Here, there’s a formal structure with a strict chain of command.
-There are very clear rules and policies, and “rocking the boat” isn’t encouraged.
+In a strongly hierarchical culture, there is limited contact between the upper and lower levels, sometimes creating information siloes.
+There are clear rules and policies, and “rocking the boat” isn’t encouraged.
 While these cultures take fewer risks, their growth is slow and methodical.
 That means that coordination, organization, and clarity are all characteristics of the ideal hierarchy culture employee.

 The different types of organizational culture